 If you’re bringing your car to Disney World (or renting one), parking is once again free.
 Guests of Disney hotels also have free parking at the theme parks.

-Finally, the Epcot Skyliner station is a short walk away, past Beach Club.
+Finally, the EPCOT Skyliner station is a short walk away, past Beach Club.
 This would allow you pretty quick visits to Caribbean Beach, Riviera Resort, Pop Century, and Art of Animation if you had cause to visit those places.

 Theoretically you could walk to that station and then take the 20-minute trip to Hollywood Studios.
 It’s a bit awkward to go so “out of the way”, but it could be your fastest option, depending on your walking speed.